-The model showed a very good overall performance, presenting high AUC values for both training (AUC= 0.932; SD= 0.010) and test data (AUC= 0.893; SD= 0.025), indicating that the modeled distribution performed better than the random one; high AUC denotes good observation/prediction fit of the test points in the spatial distribution model (Lobo et al. 2008).
+The model showed a very good overall performance, presenting high AUC values for both training (AUC= 0.932; SD= 0.010) and test data (AUC= 0.893; SD= 0.025), indicating that the modeled distribution performed better than the random one; high AUC denotes a good observation/prediction fit of the test points in the spatial distribution model (Lobo et al. 2008).
 The most important environmental variable explaining the occurrence of feral pigs was Pasture (PAS), followed by scrubland (SCR) and Seasonal Dry Forest (SDF) (Fig. 3).
-The gain decreased most when the distance to water (WAT) was omitted, evidencing that this variable contains most of the information missing in the others (Fig. 3).
+The gain decreased most when the distance to water (WAT) was omitted, indicating that this variable contained most of the information absent from the other variables (Fig. 3).

-Feral pigs "prefer" (more suitability) landscapes dominated by Pastures (Fig. 4A), permeated by patches of Seasonal Dry Forest (Fig. 4C), with small portions of Scrubland areas (Fig. 4B), and areas with proximity to water sources (Fig. 4D).
+Feral pigs "prefer" (more suitability) a landscape dominated by Pastures (Fig. 4A), permeated by patches of Seasonal Dry Forest (Fig. 4C), with small portions of Scrubland areas (Fig. 4B), and areas with proximity to water sources (Fig. 4D).
 The species tends to avoid predominantly forested areas (SCH, RIP and SFF), and Termite Savannas (TSV).